ericposas/spidermap/README.md

 # Spidermap Application for American Airlines

+To do:
+- Set a time limit on the sessionStorage -- auto logout()

 Tech Stack:
 - ec2 compute instance
 - nginx server with reverse proxy
 - strapi api backend
 - react frontend